varun29-git/NNCS-Mamba/NEXT_IMPLEMENTATION_PLAN.md

 - A shared Mamba sequence encoder over state/action history.
 - An action/control head that predicts the next 4D quadrotor control action.
 - An STL value head that predicts trajectory robustness or safety margin.
-- Cached online inference so deployment uses fixed-cost per-step control updates.
+- Cached online inference so deployment uses constant-time `O(1)` per-step control updates for a fixed model size.
 - STL-guided CEGIS retraining from negative-robustness counterexamples.

 MLP and GRU baselines are still useful, but they should not drive the rebuild.
 They are comparison models to add after the core dual-head Mamba pipeline works.